-6. Convert PDF to Word readable document using Word
+6. Convert PDF to readable doc using MS Word

 This is another easy solution you can use.
 All you will have to do is open the PDF document in Word.
 Below, we have the simple steps you will need to follow: